moj-analytical-services/splink/docs/dev_guides/changing_splink/blog_posts.md

 Thanks for considering making a contribution to the [Splink Blog](../../blog/index.md)!
 We are keen to use this blog as a forum all things data linking and Splink!

-This blog, and the docs as a whole, are built using the fantastic [mkdocs-material](https://squidfunk.github.io/mkdocs-material/), to uderstand more about how the blog works under the hood checkout out the mkdocs-material [blog documentation](https://squidfunk.github.io/mkdocs-material/blog/2022/09/12/blog-support-just-landed/).
+This blog, and the docs as a whole, are built using the fantastic [mkdocs-material](https://squidfunk.github.io/mkdocs-material/), to understand more about how the blog works under the hood checkout out the mkdocs-material [blog documentation](https://squidfunk.github.io/mkdocs-material/blog/2022/09/12/blog-support-just-landed/).

 For more general guidance for contributing to Splink, check out our [Contributor Guide](../../../CONTRIBUTING.md).